casanet/casanet-server/README.md

 ## Ruining local casanet server in my computer

-To make it easy to use there are ready to use binaries [here](https://github.com/casanet/casanet-server/releases) just download the binary file (depend on your OS) and the `casanet.json` configuration file, It's recommanded to read the configuration section [here](./backend/README.md#configure-server).
+To make it easy to use there are ready-to-use binaries [here](https://github.com/casanet/casanet-server/releases) just download the binary file (depend on your OS) and the `casanet.json` configuration file, It's recommended to read the configuration section [here](./backend/README.md#configure-server).

-In addination I made a [Linux deployment tutorial](./docs/LINUX.md) for a Linux based devices (raspberry pi etc.)
+In order to set up Linux from scratch see [Linux deployment tutorial](./docs/LINUX.md) for a Linux based devices (raspberry pi etc.)

 ## Project parts + technologies
 * **[Casanet server](./backend):**